russellu/eegfmripy/README.md

 NB: due to overhead, the maximum size EEG dataset for a computer with 16 Gb RAM is 1.5Gb, this will typically only be a problem during the gradient denoising step

+Dependencies:

+the dependencies of eegfmripy are the same as for mne-python (https://github.com/mne-tools/mne-python/blob/master/README.rst)